Italian Liberal Party (1997): Back in Parliament

 In the 2013 general election, the PLI ran with the wording "Liberals for Italy", getting 0.1% of the vote.

 In June 2013 Guzzanti re-joined the PLI and was soon elected at the head of the party's national council.

 In February 2014 several disillusioned members or former members of the party, including Altissimo, Biondi, Musso and Scognamiglio, plus Edoardo Croci, Giuliano Urbani and Alessandro Ortis, launched The Liberals as an alternative to the PLI, but the new group acted more as think tank than an actual party.

 In the run-up of the 2014 European Parliament election the PLI joined the European Choice (SE) list, led by Civic Choice (SC).
-This decision, strongly supported by De Luca, prompted Guzzanti to leave the party and stand as candidate for the newly-formed Forza Italia (FI), and eventually De Luca to step down as secretary.
+This decision, strongly supported by De Luca, prompted Guzzanti to leave the party and stand as candidate for the newly-reformed Forza Italia (FI), and eventually De Luca to step down as secretary.

 In October 2014, during a party congress, the PLI elected a new leadership, notably including Giancarlo Morandi as secretary, De Luca president and Daniele Toto, a former deputy of the PdL and Future and Freedom (FLI), coordinator.
 The day after the congress, the PLI mourned the death of Carla Martino, long-time president of the party, later honorary president and sister of FI's leading liberal Antonio Martino.
 In November Ivan Catalano, a dissident deputy of the Five Star Movement (M5S), joined the PLI, marking its return to Parliament.
 A few months later, in March 2015, Catalano was expelled from the party for having joined the parliamentary group of SC.